zipnn/zipnn/README.md

 Done!
 Now push the changes as per [the documentation](https://huggingface.co/docs/hub/repositories-getting-started#set-up).

-To use the model simply clone the model and decompress the weights using:
+To use the model simply clone its repository and decompress the weights by running:
 ```
 python3 zipnn_decompress_path.py
 ```
-And then load all the models from the local version.
+Finally, load the model from the local version.

 You can test [Jamba-v0.1-ZipNN-Compressed](https://huggingface.co/royleibov/Jamba-v0.1-ZipNN-Compressed) yourself.